ZeroSync/ZeroSync/docs/roadmap.md

 	- ECDSA, Schnorr
 	- SHA256 ✓, HASH256 ✓, SHA1, RIPEMD160 ✓, HASH160 ✓
 - 👷‍♂️ Chain verifier
-	- Software to download and prove a chainstate directory for a Bitcoin Core full node
+	- ✓ Demo the chain verifier in <a href="https://zerosync.org" target="_blank">a simple website</a>
-	- ✓ Demo the chainstate proof in <a href="https://zerosync.org" target="_blank">a simple website</a>
+	- Client to download and prove a chainstate directory for a Bitcoin Core full node

 After this milestone we can sync a pruned full node by downloading only the current UTXO set.
 Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
 We just copy the UTXO set into Core's chainstate directory after verifying it.

 ## Milestone 4: *Hardening*
-For the proof to become production ready we will will have to test, review, and harden the code a lot.
+For the proof to become production ready we will have to test, review, and harden the code thoroughly.

-- Gather community feedback
+- Gather Bitcoin developer feedback
 - Perform code reviews
 - More testing.
 Also add fuzzing
 - Bug Bounty program